 This video by Chungdahm Learning explains the story arc well.

-I make the characters clash, too, “So after a few hours when I was climbing up the volcano and wanted to give up, but Alejandro and Alison told me that I had gone very far and I had to continue, I didn’t relate with their relentlessness.
-Why couldn’t I watch the summit from a lower altitude and enjoy the majestic vista bordered by icy volcanoes?” — Though the character clashes here are more subtle, this much tension is usually enough to drive a travel story.
+I make the characters clash — “After a few hours of trudging up the volcano, I wanted to give up.
+So when Alejandro and Alison told me I had gone too far to quit, I didn’t relate with their relentlessness.
+Why couldn’t I watch the summit from a lower altitude and enjoy the majestic vista bordered by icy volcanoes?” — Though the character conflicts are subtle, this much tension is usually enough to drive a travel story.

 I take the travelogue further by talking about how the guide and my friend cheered me — the falling actions.
 The story ends with me making it to the summit.

-Every story is about something bigger than ourselves, Neil Gaiman says, and I concur.
-The main point of the story was not hiking the volcano.
-It was about conquering my greatest fears and then pushing myself to climb despite them.
-Remember your purpose while writing the story.
+“Every story is about something bigger than ourselves,” Neil Gaiman says, and I concur.
+The main point of the story was not trekking the volcano.
+It was about conquering my greatest fears and pushing myself to climb despite them.
+Ask yourself why do you want to write your story.
+Remember the reason while writing the travel tale.

-One of the loveliest comments I received on the travelogue is, “You have such a way with words.
-I really enjoyed reading your story.
+One of the loveliest comments I received on the travelogue says, “I really enjoyed reading your story.
 It made me want to hike the volcano but it also made me slightly terrified of it.”

 How cool would be to tell this story!
 The Sleeping Gypsy and The Lion, by Henri Rousseau / Public domain